 The Scheme has undertaken a number of changes over the years, mainly triggered by government legislation.

-For more information please contact the Scheme Administrators, Aon Hewitt, on 0345 078 0096 or email: email@example.com.
+For more information please contact the Scheme Administrators on 0114 256 7773 or email: email@example.com.
 Please note it is important that members update their contact details with the Scheme administrators.

-*Current registered contract players in the Premier League or English Football League
+*Current registered professional contracted players in the Premier League or English Football League

 Professional sport can be demanding on the body in the longer term, the PFA Accident Fund provides grants to former members who may need medical assistance outside of the parameters of the NHS for injuries/illness suffered as a consequence of their football career – so this can cover areas such as physiotherapy, consultations, scans and operations.